eltongmt/YOLO-Object-Detection-Project/README.md

 ### scripts/py_scripts/ and scripts/sh_scripts/
 These directories contain scripts that were initially used to develop this project and run experiments.
 They can still be utilized, however are not as bullet proof as the example scripts.
 The structure of the project has changed significantly since these scripts have been updated.
 Please use them with caution.

-There is generally one shell script that calls one of the python scripts.
-This was to provide a simpler interface to call the python scripts rather than provide command line arguments.
-If one wishes to run the scripts, please give it your best shot :)